Stormwater: Nonpoint source pollution management

 Agricultural runoff (except for concentrated animal feeding operations, or "CAFO") is classified as nonpoint source pollution under the CWA.
 It is not included in the CWA definition of "point source" and therefore not subject to NPDES permit requirements.
 The 1987 CWA amendments established a non-regulatory program at EPA for nonpoint source pollution management consisting of research and demonstration projects.
-Related programs are conducted by the Natural Resources Conservation Service (NRCS) in the U.S. Department of Agriculture.
+Related programs, such as the Environmental Quality Incentives Program are conducted by the Natural Resources Conservation Service (NRCS) in the U.S. Department of Agriculture.

 Public education campaigns

 Education is a key component of stormwater management.
-A number of agencies and organizations have launched campaigns to teach the public about stormwater pollution, and how they can contribute to solving it.
+A number of agencies, organizations, and now climate tech companies have launched campaigns to teach the public about stormwater pollution, and how they can contribute to solving it.
 Thousands of local governments in the U.S. have developed education programs as required by their NPDES stormwater permits.

-One example of a local educational program is that of the West Michigan Environmental Action Council (WMEAC), which has coined the term Hydrofilth to describe stormwater pollution, as part of its "15 to the River" campaign.
-(During a rain storm, it may take only 15 minutes for contaminated runoff in Grand Rapids, Michigan to reach the Grand River.)
-Its outreach activities include a rain barrel distribution program and materials for homeowners on installing rain gardens.
+Climate and property tech companies are also now focused on property education when it comes to stormwater damage and resiliency..
 Other public education campaigns highlight the importance of green infrastructure in slowing down and treating stormwater runoff.
-DuPage County Stormwater Management launched the "Love Blue.
-Live Green." outreach campaign on social media sites to educate the public on green infrastructure and some other best management practices for stormwater runoff.
-Articles, websites, pictures, videos and other media are spread to the public through this campaign.
+DuPage County, Illinois launched its "Love Blue, Live Green" outreach campaign on social media sites to educate the public on green infrastructure and some other best management practices for stormwater runoff.
+The county distributed articles, websites, pictures, videos and other media through this campaign.

 History

+Stormwater infrastructure is an expensive long-term investment that is difficult to replace when the underlying circumstances change.
+As a result, the system will perform worse or malfunction more frequently over time.
+This is precisely what is occurring in the region surrounding Europe and the Baltic Sea, where the quickening pace of climate change is stressing the systems, the advancement of urbanization, and stricter regulations.
+Rethinking stormwater management techniques and investing in infrastructure are essential to adapting to these rapidly changing circumstances.

-Since humans began living in concentrated village or urban settings, stormwater runoff has been an issue.
+Stormwater runoff has been an issue since humans began living in concentrated villages or urban settings.
 During the Bronze Age, housing took a more concentrated form, and impervious surfaces emerged as a factor in the design of early human settlements.
 Some of the early incorporation of stormwater engineering is evidenced in Ancient Greece.

 A specific example of an early stormwater runoff system design is found in the archaeological recovery at Minoan Phaistos on Crete.